JasonDnfkr/testgit/English.md

 I think my strength is I am  a optimistic person, that means I can face difficulty and always trying to find out solution.
 And I have the persistance to concentrate on something for a long time.

-As for weakness, I think that I am not very confident about talking to the public, I often felt nervous.
-So I am trying to change this situation.
-I joined our college association in fresh year and try to make myself more confidence.
+As for weakness,  is that I tend to have a bit too many concerns before taking action, which can lead to missing some opportunities.
+However, it also means that I tend to consider things more thoroughly.
+I believe I should be more decisive in my actions.